-Ask about our customized solutions for all of your admin and communication needs, and how we can even assist with Facebook message answering, payment collection, and more.
+Ask about our customized solutions for all of your admin and communication needs, and how we can even assist with payment collection and more.
 We’ll even help you create the perfect strategy to handle every last thing so that nothing goes undone and you’ll never have to worry about doing it yourself.

 To learn more, schedule a consultation to discuss what the 24/7 virtual receptionists at Smith.ai can do for your business, from admin to communications and more.
 You can also find us at email@example.com or (650) 727-6484.